-Again, if an Officer is unsure as to how to lawfully process special personal data then the advice of the Data Protection Officer should be sought
+Again, if an employee is unsure as to how to lawfully process special personal data then the advice of the Data Protection Officer should be sought

-3.6 Crime/offence data
+3.7 Criminal offence data

-To process personal data about criminal convictions or offences, the Council must have a lawful basis under article 6 (at 4.5 above) and legal authority or official authority.
+To process personal data about criminal convictions or offences, the Council must have a lawful basis under article 6 (at 3.5 above) and legal authority or official authority.
 For further advice speak with the Data Protection Officer.